dxc-technology/halstack-style-guide/guidelines/components/select/README.md

 ### Multi-select

 - If more than one option is applicable, a multi-selection box should be used.
-- If the list of options is short (4 or less) and users can select more than one option, consider using checkboxes instead of a multi-selection list for simplicity and visual clarity.
+- If the list of options is short (4 or less) and users can select more than one option, consider using checkboxes instead of the multi-select component for simplicity and visual clarity.
 - Multi-select fields include checkboxes for every single option in the list, the entire row must be clickable.